blakeboswell/ml-primer/README.md

 - The Logistic function, g(z), is greater than or equal to 0.5 when z = theta^T * x is greater than or equal to 0.

 ## Cost Function for Logistic Regression
-To fit the parameters theta of the Logistic regression equation we need a convex cost function.
+To fit the parameters theta of the Logistic regression equation we need a convex cost function:

+J(theta) = -(1/m) * Sum(Cost(g(z), y))

 The following is the Logistic regression cost function in R.  The argument yhat represents the prediction produced by the Logistic regression equation and the argument y represents the true label.
 Note yhat in (0,1) and y in {0,1}.

 ```r
 cost <- function(yhat, y){